langchain-ai/langgraph/docs/docs/how-tos/index.md

 ### Deployment

-There are a number of ways to deploy your LangGraph Platform applications:
+LangGraph applications can be deployed using LangGraph Cloud, which provides a range of services to help you deploy, manage, and scale your applications.

 - [How to deploy to LangGraph cloud](../cloud/deployment/cloud.md)
 - [How to deploy to a self-hosted environment](./deploy-self-hosted.md)